 Tinea captis is a form of ringworm and one of the most common hair loss conditions for children.
 This fungal infection is contagious and can easily spread in school classroom and playgrounds.
 If your child’s scalp is dry and flaky, this may be a symptom of Tinea captis.
 It is easily treatable with antifungal medications and specialist shampoo.

 If you child is noticing hair loss after experiencing emotional stress, this might be due to telogen effluvium.
 This hair condition is an interruption to the normal hair cycle.
 During telogen effluvium, more hairs than usual are shed, sometimes up to 70%.

 Nutritional imbalance can also cause hair loss in children.
 Either a lack of Vitamin H or Zinc or an excess of Vitamin A can cause hair to fall out.

 Are baldness patches on your child’s head the same side as their dominant hand?
 This may be sign of trichotillomania: compulsive hair pulling.
 It is often linked to stress or anxiety.
-If you suspect this may be the cause, please consult our hair loss specialists at our Simone Thomas hair loss clinic in Reading or Bournemouth for further advice.
+If you suspect this may be the cause, please consult our hair loss specialists at our Simone Thomas hair loss clinic in Bournemouth for further advice.